S-e-m-a-c/Icarus-Mods/README.md

 INSTALLATION:

-Go to your game files directory, go to "steamapps\common/Icarus\Icarus\Content\Paks\mods", if there is no "mods" folder, just create one and rename it.
+Go to your game files directory, go to "steamapps\common\Icarus\Icarus\Content\Paks\mods", if there is no "mods" folder, just create one and rename it.
 Drop the .pak file inside the "mods" folder, and you are done.